-Bone health is one of the most important aspects of overall health, especially for older adults.
-Bones act as a framework for supporting the body and protecting vital internal organs.
+Bone health is one of the most important aspects of overall health, especially as we age.
+Bones act as a framework for the body and protect vital internal organs.

 Maintaining bone strength and density is essential to prevent fractures and other related health problems, according to the health website Medical News Today (UK).